SolomonGao/Datastructure-Python/linked_list/linked_list.md

 ```

 ##### Remove Tail and Remove a Node in the Middle
-Now, using the same strategy, try yourself to write remove tail and remove a ndoe in the middle methods.(Hints are in the template)
+Now, using the same strategy, try to write remove tail and remove a node in the middle methods by yourself.
+(Hints are in the template)

 Template: [remove](linked_list_remove.py)

 #### Size
 The size is maintained within the linked list class.
-Every time you insert a node, you plus one to the size and every time you remove a node, you minus one to the size.
+Every time you insert a node, you plus one to the size, and every time you remove a node, you minus one to the size.

  #### Sample Linked List in Python
- Here we have a sample of linked list.
+ Here we have a sample of a linked list.
 It will have all the methods mentioned above as well as iter and str operators.
-Please try not to look at it before you finished the practices.
+Please try not to look at it before you finished the practice.

  Sample: [sample](linked_list_sample.py)

  ### Example
- Linked list is used to store dynamic data, and you can use linked list when you need to insert or modify elements to the header and tailer multiple times.
+ Linked list is used to store dynamic data, and you can use a linked list when you need to insert or modify elements to the head and tail multiple times.
  #### Reverse
  Implement the reverse method to allow a linked list to iterate backward through the linked list.